hadisrour6/Discord_StockBot/README.md

 Crypto trades can also be made through the bot, see [here]([url](https://github.com/hadisrour6/TA-Trading-Bot)) for more details.

 List of commands:
-.about  will bring up my commands
+- .about  will bring up all commands
-.price or .$ followed by any valid ticker will bring up its price for example: .price AAPL or .$ AAPL\n" .trade or .Trade will begin the 'CryptoTrading' script that will begin calculating RSI and buying/selling your crypto of choice based on RSI.
+- .price or .$ followed by any valid ticker will bring up its price for example: .price AAPL or .$ AAPL\n"
+- .trade or .Trade will begin the 'CryptoTrading' script that will begin calculating RSI and buying/selling your crypto of choice based on RSI.
 When an order is made an update is sent to users phone through text

 ## Technical Documentation
   1. Install Python 3.7 or above.
 Install Python [here](https://www.python.org/).